MLA In-Text Citations

 When it comes to technology, King states that we “need to be comfortable enough with technology tools and services that we can help point our patrons in the right direction, even if we aren’t intimately familiar with how the device works” (11).

-This narrative MLA in-text citation includes King’s name in the sentence itself, and this specific line of text was taken from page 11 of the journal it was found in.
+This MLA citation in prose includes King’s name in the sentence itself, and this specific line of text was taken from page 11 of the journal it was found in.

 An MLA parenthetical citation is created when the author’s name is NOT in the sentence.
 Instead, the author’s name is in parentheses after the sentence, along with the page number.